vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 In this chapter you'll learn how to sort and group your results to gain further insight.
 Let's go!

-In SQL, the `ORDER BY` keyword is used to sort the result set in ascending or descending order according the values of one or more columns.
+In SQL, the `ORDER BY` keyword is used to sort the result in ascending or descending order according the values of one or more columns.

 By default `ORDER BY` will sort in ascending order.
 If you want to sort the results in descending order, you can use the `DESC` keyword.
 For example: